Using social media as a testing platform?

 - Headlines.
 The single most important element of every advertisement.
 The first and most lasting impression of your product/service.
 A headline exerts the power to attract, repel, or slip by readers unnoticed.
 Therefore, extremely important to test in order to attract attention.

 - Mediums.
 You should test numerous mediums.
 For example, videos, audio, visual, text, which works the best for your advertisement?
 Which content format is getting the most attention from your audience?
 Not only the different mediums but the impacts and actions, the actions you are inspiring your audience to take!
 Is tagging effective?
 Are URL’s effective?
 Hashtags?
-Landing pages your pushing towards?
+Does landing page your pushing towards?

 - Social media platform.
 On the build-up to your big launch test your campaign messages through different social media platforms.
 Why not try out tweeting, Facebook posts, blogging, LinkedIn updates?
 You will be able to see which platform is attracting the most attention from your audience, and so, which platform will work best for you.
 For example, which platform is getting the most response rates, engagement, views, likes or comments?